eProsima/Integration-Service-docs/docs/xml-config-file.rst

 Profiles
 --------

-The profiles define participants, subscribers, publishers, etc, following the format used by **FastRTPS XML configuration files**, with its configuration.
+The profiles section defines participants, subscribers, publishers, etc, following the format used by **FastRTPS XML configuration files**, with its configuration.

 .. code-block:: xml